School friendships for autistic children and teenagers: what to expect

 Special interest groups or clubs can help your autistic child connect with other children who share the same interests – for example, Japanese animation, computer science and so on.
 Teachers might be able to encourage children and teenagers with mutual interests to form a group if one doesn’t exist.

 These kinds of groups can also give children structured ways to spend free time during lunch or classes.
-And they can help all children build teamwork and social skills and create a safe environment for everyone.
+They can help all children build teamwork and social skills.
+And they can create a safe environment for everyone.

 School mentors and buddies